Who can buy at OFG?

 All product is inspected daily and graded appropriately.

-Why aren’t all lots available for PAP?
+Why are all lots NOT available for PAP?

 How much should I Pre-bid?